dawson-brown/mini-tls-crawler/README.md

-# ECDSA Keys
+# Mini TLS Crawler

-A tool for crawling the IPv4 space and saving ECDSA keys.
+A tool for crawling the IPv4 space and saving data resultant from a TLS handshake.
+This can include: certificates, key exchange information, and TCP/IP information.

 ## Prerequisites

-This project must be run in Linux with MySQL, GCC, Doxygen installed.
+This project must be run in Linux with MySQL and GCC installed.
+Doxygen is used to generate documentation.

 For Ubuntu 20.04: